Opinion | A harsh new anti-Trump ad shows how Never Trumpers view the race

 “The convention tried to reintroduce a softer, fuzzier image,” Madrid told me, adding that the more voters are “reminded of who he is, the lower his support range stays.”

-So the targets of this ad — and of appeals like this more generally — are the small slivers of people from many demographics, from college educated white women to seniors to non-college-educated whites to even white Evangelical Christians, who are moderately GOP-leaning but have been alienated by Trump.
+So the targets of this ad — and of appeals like this more generally — are the small slivers of people from many demographics, from college-educated white women to seniors to non-college-educated whites to even white evangelical Christians, who are moderately GOP-leaning but have been alienated by Trump.

-In the group’s view, the softening of Trump at the convention was in part about consolidating the GOP base.
+In the group’s view, the softening of Trump at the convention was, in part, about consolidating the GOP base.
 There’s been tons of attention to how the law and order appeals might do this by scaring people back into the fold.
 But this softening might also lure them back into the fold by getting them to forget who Trump is, which could also allow him to bring back alienated independents, too.

-“Trump has to consolidate 100 percent of the Republican base and then start going into conservative-leaning independents,” Madrid told me, adding that if he stays at current levels he’ll likely lose.
+“Trump has to consolidate 100 percent of the Republican base and then start going into conservative-leaning independents,” Madrid told me, adding that if Trump stays at current levels he’ll likely lose.

 So the Lincoln Project hopes to prevent these softer impressions from sinking in, to prevent that total firming up of the base and expansion outward, thus capping his support where it is.

-Another thought is that Biden might be a better sell with these more moderate voters than Clinton was.
+Another thought is that the former vice president might be a better sell with these more moderate voters than Clinton was.
 Precisely because of the exhaustion of four years of Trump, Madrid notes, the desire for brash outsiders might be reversing itself.

 “Having someone with 47 years of experience and is no-drama is probably what people want right now,” Madrid said.

 Madrid noted that the expectation is Trump’s convention will accomplish some of its intentions.
-After which the war will really intensify.
+After which, the war will really intensify.

 “We expect that he will consolidate most of the Republican base,” Madrid said.
 “It will become our job to move those numbers back, to get 3 or 4 percent of the Republican base back off of him.”
 That’s a task the Lincoln Project hopes its credibility with moderate Republicans might suit it for.